mmfausnaugh/mapspec/README.md

 Alternatively, put the mapspec directory in your PYTHONPATH or your current working directory.

-`mapspec` is compatible with python 2.7 and python3.6 or later.
+`mapspec` is compatible with python 2.7 and python 3.6 or later.

-To test the installation, go to `examples` and try running these test scripts:
+To test the installation, go to `examples` and try running the regression test script:

-    cd examples/spectrum_test
-    python test_sincinterp.py
-    python test_linefit.py
     cd ../mapspec_test
     bash run_test.sh

-`run_test.sh` runs regression tests---it uses some sample data in this directory, runs mapspec on them, and checks that the outputs match standardized files in `mapspec_test/output_checks`.
+`run_test.sh` runs the regression test---it runs mapspec on some sample data and checks that the outputs match standardized files in `mapspec_test/output_checks`.
 The tests take about 10 minutes to run, and the results can be plotted with `mapspec_test/plot_test.py`.
 More details are in `mapspec_test/README`.

 # Quick Start #